tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 ---

 [^1]: This cap is not rigid and can be adjusted through [community decision](/gov/governance_areas/decision_making).We foresee two primary scenarios that might justify such an action.
 Firstly, should there be a shortage of incentives deterring node operators from participating in transaction validation.
-Secondly, if TGN developes money-like qualities in the future, it may become necessary to implement appropriate monetary policies to maintain economic stability and functionality.
+Secondly, if TGN develops money-like qualities in the future, it may become necessary to implement appropriate monetary policies to maintain economic stability and functionality.

 [^2]:This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intuitive and descriptive wording.